-Before joining Stewart Smith, Nace practiced with a boutique firm in Roseland, New Jersey representing clients in the areas of civil litigation, white collar criminal defense and government investigations.
-Nace was also previously an associate with McCarter & English, LLP, where he effectively represented clients in the areas of product liability, premises liability, personal injury defense, insurance coverage, and commercial litigation.
+Before joining Stewart Smith, Nace was an associate with McCarter & English, LLP, where he effectively handled product liability, premises liability, personal injury defense, insurance coverage, and commercial litigation cases.

 Jachimowicz v.
 Argonaut Ins.
 Co.
 (Southern District of New York, 2020): Obtained defense jury verdict after week-long trial on behalf of client in Brooklyn federal court in a first party property damage case.